 "We've called on the military to avoid any politically motivated arrests and we have also called upon those who differ with the government to adhere to their absolute obligation to participate peacefully," Burns said today.
 The Brotherhood reportedly refused to meet with Burns.

-Secretary of State John Kerry also landed in the region today for the sixth time in as many months to meet with leaders from the Arab League in Amman, Jordan.
-The group, which largely supports the Egyptian military, is expected to discuss Egypt’s transition on Wednesday.
+Secretary of State John Kerry also landed in the region today for the seventh time in as many months to meet with leaders from the Arab League in Amman, Jordan.
+The group, which largely supports the Egyptian military, is expected to discuss Egypt's transition on Wednesday.